redpesk-common/canbus-binding/docs/4-Configuration.md

 ### (Optionnal) diagnostic_bus

-Choose the diagnostic bus to use to communicate with OBD2 ECUs.
+Choose the diagnostic bus to communicate with OBD2 ECUs.
 Use the following key to specify it:

 ```json